Skip to main content

 Payment processingTask-appropriatePer batch

 Fund individually.
-Each agent gets only what it needs.
-A research agent doesn’t need the same budget as a trading agent.
+Each wallet gets only what its role needs.
 Refill rather than pre-fund.
 Keep balances low and refill when needed.
-Each refill is a checkpoint to review the agent’s activity.
+Each refill is a checkpoint to review activity.
 Monitor on-chain.
-Check each agent’s wallet address on a block explorer to review spending patterns and verify the agent is operating as expected.
+Check each wallet address on a block explorer to review spending patterns.

 Monitoring

-• Per-agent activity — look up each wallet address on the relevant block explorer
+• Per-wallet activity — look up each address on the relevant block explorer

 • Balance tracking — check balances via MCP, CLI, or block explorer

-• Spending patterns — review transaction history to verify agents are operating within expectations
+• Spending patterns — review transaction history to verify each role is operating within expectations

-For fleet deployments, you can script balance checks across all agent wallets:
+For scaled deployments, script balance checks across all wallets:

 #!/bin/bash